automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Fulgurotherium.md

 # Fulgurotherium
-## Description: Very little is known about this "lightning beast".
+## Very little is known about this "lightning beast".